 FUNCTIONAL

 This service is used by the DSP to send SR requests that are issued to end devices.
 It aligns to WAN-S1 described in SD4.4.15 – SMWAN Interface Specification.

+Note that the connection between VMO2 and the DSP is with the HAProxy.
+The HAProxy is a boundary platform that will enforce security controls through its WAF capability and mTLS using X.509 certificates.
+Therefore, all DSP traffic will traverse the HAProxy first.
+TMG will issue the ACK to the HTTP(S) request after the message from the DSP is published to a topic to support an assured delivery approach.

 INTERFACES